 Year 2 Elective courses, 30 credits or 15 credits Master Project, 30 credits or 45 credits

-The education includes scheduled lectures, laboratory practicals, seminars, problem-oriented group assignments and demonstrations.
+The Master Programme in Biomedicine includes scheduled lectures, laboratory practicals, seminars, problem-oriented group assignments and demonstrations.
 The curriculum requires full-time studies.
 The programme is given entirely in English during the first year and consists mainly of theoretical courses.
 You will have more opportunities for practical laboratory work during the second year, primarily through the Master's project, but also by choosing to do experimental projects during the elective third semester.
-The School of Entrepreneurship during the third semester are given in Swedish.
+The School of Entrepreneurship during the third semester is given in Swedish.
 Non-Swedish-speaking students may choose from other courses, for example the popular course in Clinical Drug Development, to which you have priority in the admission.
 The programme takes place in Uppsala.

 A seminar series with lectures about, for example, presentation techniques, research ethics and bioethics is given during the first semester.